 Albums get allocated to writers on a random basis so there’s kind of a democracy going on.
-There’s nothing to stop you sending a copy to a particular reviewer directly if you really want them to hear it, but it probably won’t be them reviewing it for the site.
+There’s nothing to stop you sending a link to a particular reviewer directly if you really want them to hear it, but it probably won’t be them reviewing it for the site.

 “Do you review singles?”